rafaelribeiroslv/mundo-samp/README.md

-# Firebase Studio
+# OiVerse

-This is a NextJS starter in Firebase Studio.
+A simple, interactive "Olá mundo" experience built with Next.js and Firebase Studio.

+This app allows you to customize the text's color and font size.

-To get started, take a look at src/app/page.tsx.
+To get started, take a look at `src/app/page.tsx`.